13 Steps to Optimise Your Local Search

 Look at your website and see what schema markup is on your website and what schema markup would be good to add to your website.
 There are lots of different schema markups that you can put on your website.
 The purpose of schema markup is to tell the search engine more about the content that you have on your website.
 There is schema markup that can define you as a local business, as a shop, even the colour of the products you sell!
 This assists the search engine to easily identify different types of information on your website which results in the search engine ranking your business website higher in the search results.

 If you want to come up in a local search, make sure you have your address on your website.

-- Embed Google Map – It is a great idea to actually embed Google maps on your website showing your location.
+- Embed Google Maps – It is a great idea to actually embed Google Maps on your website showing your location.
 The map should be clickable.